- Adoption Exemption

 - The person either (a) must be related to taxpayer in one of the ways listed under Relatives who do not have to live with taxpayer, or (b) must live with taxpayer all year as a member of the household ( the taxpayer's relationship must not violate local law);

-- The person's gross income for the year must be less than $3,300; and
+- The person's gross income for the year must be less than an amount determined by the IRS; and

 - Taxpayer must provide more than half of the person's total support for the year.